 Leslie Wayne manipulates the medium of painting by approaching oil paint as a sculptural material, often times scraping, folding, cutting, and building up the surfaces.
 Her work takes on three-dimensional forms with layers, varying textures, and colors.
-She said in a recent interview with Stephanie Buhmann “color and form are one and the same in my painting, which is what defines so much of their character.”
 The tactile quality of her work evokes the experience of geology and natural phenomena.
 “My relationship to landscape is really rooted in memory, in the light, colors and geography of the West,” she said in an interview published in Figure/Ground Communication in 2013.
-She continues “So here, in the middle of midtown Manhattan, I approach the subject more as an opportunity to depict visual manifestations of physical forces: compression, subduction, morphogenesis, rather than pictures of nature in the traditional sense.
+She continues, “So here, in the middle of midtown Manhattan, I approach the subject more as an opportunity to depict visual manifestations of physical forces: compression, subduction, morphogenesis, rather than pictures of nature in the traditional sense.
 And many of the paintings are shaped in ways that accentuate movement and instability.”

 In 2011 the Halsey Institute of Contemporary Art in South Carolina organized a solo survey of Wayne’s work, curated by Mark Sloan and accompanied by a catalogue.
 It traveled to the Visual Arts Center of Richmond, Virginia, and the Joseloff Gallery, University of Hartford, Connecticut.